 Extend the Service Life

-The objective of the life extension process is to document acceptable system integrity or risk of failure to the end of the extended service life to conclude if the subsea system is fit for purpose of the extended life beyond the original service life for the structure, component or the complete subsea production systems.
+The objective of the life extension process and services is to document acceptable system integrity or risk of failure to the end of the extended service life to conclude if the subsea system is fit for purpose of the extended life beyond the original service life for the structure, component or the complete subsea production systems.

 A subsea design life extension study is normally done in two phases, first a condition assessment and then evaluation of possible degradation of the subsea parts and components.
+Finite element analysis can be used to assess the extent of degradation.

 The methodology of the life extension follows the guide lines in NORSOK U-009 Life Extension of Subsea Systems, however as the condition and/or degradation models are generally unknown, a risk based approach using the OREDA database failure rates could be applied to establish the degradation model of each system component.